-7.3.2.1 Enter Password (ONLY IF ENABLED IN SOFTWARE)
+7.3.2.1 Enter Password (only if it has been enabled in software)

 To enter a Password:

 - If PASSWORD is Enabled in the software (see section 5.2.2 to Enable/Change Password), a screen appears requesting the Password.
 PASS appears in the A Screen and 4 dashes in the B Screen.
 The LEFT digit is flashing. - Use the DOWN button to scroll from 0 to 9 for the flashing digit.
 When the correct number appears for that digit, use the RIGHT button to move to the next digit.